d3m02/cpp_grimoire/C++ Notes/The Cherno series/OpenGL/Vertex Buffers and Drawing a Triangle.md

 So for drawing a triangle with modern OpenGL requires vertex buffer and shader.
 Vertex buffer is just a buffer, vertex in name is almost meaningless.
 It's just blob of video card memory in which we can push bytes.
-After pushing data in buffer - before we call draw function we need to specify how to ineprete that data and how put it on screen.
+After pushing data in buffer - before we call draw function we need to specify how to inexpert that data and how put it on screen.
-Shader - is program on GPU in which we describe how to intepret and work with data.
+Shader - is program on GPU in which we describe how to interpret and work with data.
-OpenGL work as state machine: drawing process looks like "select this buffer, load such amout of bytes, select this shader, draw".
+OpenGL work as state machine: drawing process looks like "select this buffer, load such amount of bytes, select this shader, draw".

 1. Create buffer ([glGenBuffers](https://docs.gl/gl4/glGenBuffers))
 ```c++